moorexa/fatapi/readme.md

 Crafted for PHP developers.
 It's great for personal, enterprise, and commercial backend applications.

+# Why FatApi
+Building backend applications for years led us to this one stop solution.
+Over the years we've built REST API's with the following request methods **GET, POST, DELETE, PUT** and we've also had to worry about;

+1. Versioning
+2. Building light then scalling to micro services
+3. Managing multiple endpoints that are procedural
+4. Creating standards for our requests and responses even when contracting some part of our backend application to remote developers
+5. Generating documentation for every services without writing one line of code.
+6. Getting extra stuffs done like obtaining packages for authentication, middlewares, live documentation, plugins and much more from a marketplace so we don't have to reinvent the wheel.

+Yeah, creating this takes so much time, and many startups, developer, or software agency would worry less if they had a foundational system like this that allows:

+1. Connectivity to external services
+2. Creating small programs that can be decoupled into micro services when the business scales
+3. Building strict entities that are consitent across versions
+4. Generating responses that follow standards, easy to comprehend and consistent with formats
+5. Clean URL that explains what it does, allowing developers to obtain documentation with an additional request header **x-meta-doc**
+4. Reduced cost in managing multiple endpoints and do more without having to add request ID's to your endpoints, keeping it neat and enjoyable.
+5. Adopting new request standards that takes out **DELETE** and **PUT** request methods but, out of the box lets you can do lot more with only **GET** and **POST** request methods which has made FATAPI so unqiue and easy to work with.
+6. Also allow you use all request methods for external services.
+Yeah, FATAPI also serves as a gateway, connecting you to other services you may have on multiple servers, and allow you version them with no sweat.
+5. Getting up to speed by obtaining services, middlewares, plugins, documentation templates and much more from the **FatApi Marketplace**.

+The list can go on and on.
+This is a low code movement and we what to help you increase productivity by getting your backend rolled out in no time, properly documented and enjoyable.

 ## Architectural Style or Pattern
 1. Event-Bus pattern
 2. Micro-Services